 Alerting Forest Fire Trackers if You See a Forest Fire

 If you see a forest fire then it’s important that you take fast action; you should alert the emergency services and forest fire trackers by calling 112.
 From here, the emergency services will give you clear instructions about what you next steps should be.
 Once you have contacted the emergency services you should try to get away from the forest fire by heading downhill and upwind of it; as the heat of the fire rises, it will spread faster, so moving in the opposite direction of the wind will help to ensure that the fire can’t be blown towards you faster than you are able to evacuate from it.
 When looking for a location to escape to, look for somewhere that is free from combustible materials: rocky areas, or large bodies of water are the best options, if these are available.
 Forest fire fighting techniques will also take the wind direction into account, and work to drive the fire away from you.

 If your property in Spain is near the site of a forest fire then the rules and regulations about what you should do will vary from municipality to municipality.
 Some may advise that you leave your property whilst others will recommend that you seek refuge in it.
 If you do make the decision to stay in your home then you should only do so if it is not made of wood; you should also water your garden if possible, place wet towels around your doors and windows, and close all of your blinds.
 Stay in the lowest part of your home and stay calm, waiting for the fire fighters to arrive.

 Have you always dreamt of living in Spain or retiring to Spain?
-Whether you’re looking for golden mile properties in Marbella, a remote forest cabin, or bargain property ready for renovation in Andalucia, our local property experts are perfectly placed to turn your dreams into a reality.
+Whether you’re looking for a villa property in Benalmadena, golden mile properties in Marbella, a remote forest cabin, or bargain property ready for renovation in Andalucia, our local property experts are perfectly placed to turn your dreams into a reality.
 Why not get in touch to find out more about how we can help you.